lynnetye/ember-trix-editor/README.md

 # ember-trix-editor

-Ember Trix Editor is an Ember addon that wraps Basecamp's [Trix editor](https://github.com/basecamp/trix) in an Ember component.[Visit our demo](https://lynnetye.github.io/ember-trix-editor/) to see it in action.
+Ember Trix Editor is an Ember addon that wraps Basecamp's [Trix editor](https://github.com/basecamp/trix) in an Ember component.
+[Visit our demo](https://lynnetye.github.io/ember-trix-editor/) to see it in action.
 (Code for our demo is located in [tests/dummy/app](tests/dummy/app).)

 The component is consistent with Ember's data-down actions-up pattern